 What is a micro-influencer

 A micro-influencer is someone who has anywhere between 1,000 to 100,000 followers.
-They focus on a specific niche or area and are generally seen as an expert in their industry or specialist on a specific topic.
+They focus on a specific niche or area and generally viewed as an expert in their industry or specialist on a specific topic.

 This is the most common type of influencer.